rill-js/session/README.md

 Isomorphic session middleware that will provided consistent sessions from client to server.
 Sessions are instances of [Receptacle](https://github.com/DylanPiercey/receptacle), check out the docs for modifying the session.

+Session storage on the server side is done by [cacheman](https://github.com/cayasso/cacheman) and you can provide configuration via the `cache` option.

 # Installation

 ```console